dsa-org/onboarding/docs/SlackReportingFormat.md

 **Motive:** I am trying to access player profiles to update their images, information, etc.

-**Problem:** 8 profiles on Purdue Boilermakers load an "undefined undefined" profile when "View Player Profile."
+**Description of issue:** 8 profiles on Purdue Boilermakers load an "undefined undefined" profile when "View Player Profile."
 When I select "Edit Profile" the profile loads as a read-only form.
-This is blocking us from editing profiles and also blocking users from accessing a usable account
+This is blocking us from editing profiles and also blocking users from accessing a usable account.

+**Expected Behavior:** I expect player profiles to load properly with no bugs.

-**Time:** January 19th 2024; 01/19/2025 3:46PM
+**Date/Time:** January 19th 2024; 01/19/2025 3:46PM